certbot/certbot/docs/contributing.rst

   tox -e integration

 Tests will be run using pytest.
-An test report and a code coverage report will be displayed at the end of the integration tests execution.
+A test report and a code coverage report will be displayed at the end of the integration tests execution.

 Code components and layout